lyonel/pukcab/README.md

 Notes

  * if [date][] is specified, the command lists only history after that date
- * if [name][] is not specified, the command lists all backups, regardless of their name
+ * on server, if [name][] is not specified, the command lists all backups, regardless of their name

 ### info
 This command lists the backup sets stored on the server.
 Backup sets can be filtered by name and/or date and files.